-These just happen to be the ones we have used, have done countless installations on, for our DAP users, and highly recommend (and recommend against, in some cases) if you have the option of picking a new web host.
+These just happen to be the ones we have used, have done countless installations on, for our DAP users, and highly recommend (or recommend against, in some cases) if you have the option of picking a new web host.

 This is exactly why we offer a 30-day money-back guarantee when you purchase DAP – so that you can make sure DAP can run on your current web site, and also help you decide if DAP will work for you.

 So there’s no risk to you, regardless of who you are hosting with.